Alaska Court Records

 Bureau of Vital Statistics

-P. O. Box 110675
+P.O.
+Box 110675

 Juneau, AK 99811–0675

-Alternatively, the requester should contact the Clerk of Court where the divorce was granted to obtain a divorce decree and divorce case file.
+Alternatively, the requester should contact the Clerk of Court where the divorce was granted to obtain a divorce decree and case file.

-While divorce and marriage records may be searched through government sources and organizations, the availability of these documents cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored therefore record availability may vary further.
+While divorce and marriage records may be searched through government sources and organizations, their availability cannot be guaranteed.
+This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored; therefore, record availability may vary further.

-Also note that marriage and divorce records are considered extremely private due to the information the records contain, and are often sealed.
-Hence, bearing in mind that these factors determine the availability of any type of marriage or divorce record.
+Also note that marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
+Hence, these factors determine the availability of any type of marriage or divorce record.

 Who Can Obtain Divorce Records in Alaska?